TuanDTr/ecg-egm-tuan/README.md

 + `visualize_histogram_distribution.m` function to visualize the weight distribution in histogram
 + `calculateCorrelation.m` function to calculate the Pearson Correlation Coefficient (PCC) between the true and predicted EGM
 + `computePCA.m` function to reduce the dimension (here: the number of ECGs) to ones that best explain the ECG set
++ `occlusion.m` function to monitor the PCC when setting values of some ECG satisfying certain condition to 0

 5. `experiment` folder containing details of important experiments with figures and results.
 There will be subfolders for each experiment:
 + `experiment_1`: parameter search for constructing LSTM model